gamenew09/RobloxAPI/README.md

 To see the tests you can go to (Test -> Windows -> Test Explorer)

-(They don't follow a strict guideline at the momement)
+(They don't follow a strict guideline at the moment)

 ## Documentation
 Currently some of the functions are documented using XML Documentation.
 The functions may be documented by using both XML Documentation and the GitHub Repository wiki.